cwarden45/HPV_genotype_paper-archived_samples/Downstream_R_Code/Extra_Analysis/Cross-Contamination_Into_Samples_From_Other_Labs/README.md

 As described below, we also observed some evidence of cross contamination in samples from other laboratories that were processed with ours.
 In most situations, we believe this is likely the result of “index hopping” ([Illumina Index Hopping Link](https://www.illumina.com/science/education/minimizing-index-hopping.html); [Costello et al. 2018](https://bmcgenomics.biomedcentral.com/articles/10.1186/s12864-018-4703-0); [Kircher et al. 2011](https://www.ncbi.nlm.nih.gov/pubmed/22021376)).
 This may be harder to estimate (and possibly be more frequent) between L1 Amplicon Sequencing samples.
 However, this exact sequence should be rare in samples that aren't supposed to have any HPV L1 Amplicons.

-Cross-Contamination of Our L1 Amplicon-Seq Sequences into Other Lab's Samples
+Cross-Contamination of Our L1 Amplicon-Sequencing Sequences into Other Lab's Samples
 -----------------

 ![HPV L1 Amplicon Exact Matches](2017-FFPE-Runs_HPV-L1-Amplicon-Cross-Contamination.png "HPV L1 Amplicon Exact Matches")